yougov/mongo-connector/README.md

 ## Testing scripts

-There are two sets of tests - one is for the general system, which can be found in the Tests folder, and another is for the DocManagers, which is found in the DocManagerTests folder inside the DocManagers folder.
-The DocManagerTests utilize the Doc Managers stored in the DocManagers folder, so if any modifications are made to a Doc Manager, ensure that the changes are propogated in the corresponding file in the DocManagers folder.
+There are two sets of tests - one is for the general system, which can be found in the Tests folder, and another is for the Doc Managers, which is found in the tests folder inside the doc_managers folder.
+The doc manager tests utilize the Doc Managers stored in the doc_managers folder, so if any modifications are made to a Doc Manager, ensure that the changes are propogated in the corresponding file in the DocManagers folder.
+That is, while the actual running system will use the doc_manager.py file in the main mongo-connector folder, the tests use the files in the doc_managers folder.
+There are shell scripts for running all tests for each search engine (currenctly Solr and Elastic) in doc_managers/tests;
+for the general connector tests in /tests, and a script that runs all tests in the main folder.